 All page references are to The Fantasy Trip Legacy edition In the Labyrinth rulebook, unless noted otherwise.

-The changes in Legacy edition are considered after SJ's 1980 Errata for the first printing as seen in the TFT Companion.
+The changes in Legacy edition are considered after SJ's 1980 Errata for the first printing as seen in the TFT Companion, and after Legacy's own errata and hexagram notes.

 A collection of my own musings, not to be taken too seriously. -HJC, with help from JohnPaulB.